America is facing a recession perhaps the worst since 2008.

 Retail consignment options such as thrift stores and bargain-bin establishments fare exceptionally well during times of economic strife.

-Retail consignment typically flourishes during a recession due to several factors:
+Retail consignment and thrift stores typically flourish during a recession due to several factors:

 Check out this article offering additional information on why the retail consignment sector will see little change in revenue due to a recession.